renjithk4/AssemAI/README.md

 ## EfficentNet ##
 To run py .3.
 Proposed Anomaly Detection Model/image_with_segmentation_pretrainedcnn.py The best model is saved at "3.
 Proposed Anomaly Detection Model/efficientnet_model.pth"

+# 4. AssemAI Interface #

+This folder includes the codes and supplementary files on model deployment.